 If tone languages speakers use absolute pitch as a cue to differentiate the meaning of words, then we would expect them to refer to stable and precise absolute pitch templates in reciting the same list of words on different days.
-In one experiment to examine this conjecture, we tested seven speakers of Vietnamese, none of whom had received any significant musical training.
-The subjects were handed the same list of ten Vietnamese words to read out on two sessions, which were held on different days.
+In one experiment to examine this conjecture,14 we tested seven speakers of Vietnamese, none of whom had received any significant musical training.
+The subjects were handed the same list of ten Vietnamese words to read out in two sessions, which were held on different days.
 Then for each spoken word, we took pitch (f0) estimates at 5 ms intervals, and averaged these pitches along the musical scale (i.e., along a log frequency continuum), so producing an average pitch for each word.
-Then for each speaker we calculated the difference between the average pitches produced by each word as it was spoken received little or no musical training.
-All these subjects had grown up in China, and spoke Mandarin as their primary language.
-One purpose here was to test the generality of our findings to a different tone language.
-A second purpose was to explore whether there would be less consistency in reciting the word list on different days, compared to reciting it twice in succession, since on the absolute pitch hypothesis we would not expect to see a reduction in consistency with the passage of time.
-We generated a list of 12 Mandarin words, with each of the four tones occurring three times in the list.
+Then for each speaker we calculated the difference between the average pitches produced by each word as it was spoken on the different days, and we averaged the signed differences across the words in the list.